Newry, ME 6,045 acres Visitor Guidelines Download Map

 The Wild Core to a Critical Corridor

-The proposed Preserve lies within a 102,000-acre forest block, which is part of a five million-acre stretch of globally significant forest.
+The Preserve lies within a 102,000-acre forest block, which is part of a five million-acre stretch of globally significant forest.
 This region includes more than half of the United States’ largest globally important bird area—providing habitat and breeding grounds for 34 northern woodland songbirds.

 This vast expanse of habitat is an important wildlife corridor.
 Animals who roam or migrate long distances or have territories that are miles wide rely on large forests in order to forage, hunt, find mates, and raise their young.
 When wildlife corridors include lands that are left in their natural state, they allow species to adapt in the face of a rapidly changing climate.
 The Mountains of the Dawn are the critical ecological link between the western portion of the Northern Forest (the Adirondack, Green, and White Mountains) and its eastern stretches, which reach into New Brunswick and the Gaspé peninsula.